xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD08_LAB_MANUAL.md

 #### Task 1: Open and browse through the Photo Sharing application.

-1. Start the **20486B-SEA-DEV11** virtual machine, and sign in with the following credentials:

-	- User name: **Admin**
-	- Password: **Pa$$w0rd**

-2. Open the **PhotoSharingApplication** solution from the following location:
+1. Open the **PhotoSharingApplication** solution from the following location:

 	- File location: **Allfiles(D):\Mod08\Labfiles\Starter\PhotoSharingApplication**

-3. Start the web application in the debugging mode and verify that the menu and the breadcrumb trail are available on the home page.
+2. Start the web application in the debugging mode and verify that the menu and the breadcrumb trail are available on the home page.
-4. Go to the **All Photos** webpage and verify that the menu and the breadcrumb trail are not available on the page.
+3. Go to the **All Photos** webpage and verify that the menu and the breadcrumb trail are not available on the page.
-5. Go to the **Sample Photo 1** webpage and verify that the menu and the breadcrumb trail are not available on the page.
+4. Go to the **Sample Photo 1** webpage and verify that the menu and the breadcrumb trail are not available on the page.
-6. Stop debugging.
+5. Stop debugging.

 #### Task 2: Create a new layout.